 We have only four firm rules to keep CCC going in the right direction:

 - CCC is a cake club, so no cupcakes, scones, brownies, muffins, pies, tarts or small cakes.
 If you want to know why, read this.
 Interaction and Conversation begin when you cut the first slice.

-- All organisers must be registered CCC members and ‘join’ their online group and where ever possible all attendees should be registered members too.
+- All organisers must be registered CCC members and ‘join’ their online group.
+All attendees, with the exception of those without access to the internet, or not own a PC etc, should be registered members too.

 - There should be NO separate Facebook pages/groups/blogs or websites relating to Clandestine Cake Club.
 This helps keep CCC viable by attracting sponsorships and ads making membership free to everyone.

 - Clandestine Cake Club is an IP registered trademark and therefore cannot be replicated without my permission.

 - Ensure that there isn’t already a CCC in your area.
 Might be an idea to contact the organiser of a neighbouring group to ensure you are not stepping on toes.

 - Confirm the town/city/village in which your events will be held e.g.CCC (your town name).

 - Find your venue with a confirmed date and time.
 Only those with confirmed event details will be posted and a club/group created.